laith763/e-commerce-app/README.md

 # API
-i build three model the customer, order and product and declear all request Methods ( get , post , put , delete)
+i build three model the customer, order and product and declear all request Methods ( get , post , put , delete), For each one I have added a controller, dto, path costantis, entity, repository, service Impl, and a service intrface. the best practices to add the end points is to add it into class, and this allowed you to manage it easy and an efficient way.